bymi15/ehrscape_intro/docs/openehr/openehr_intro.md

-# Overview of openEHR and Code4Health Ehrscape
+# Overview of openEHR and Operon Ehrscape
 openEHR is a open specification for the information model of an electronic health record, published and maintained by the [openEHR Foundation](http://openehr.org).

 The full openEHR specification is complex and beyond the scope of this simple overview.
 In summary, an application developer interacts with an an openEHR system and a standardised information model via a simple set of ‘service’ APIs.

 openEHR does not itself create and publish EHR solutions or applications, rather it provides a specification for a key part of the technology stack on which other developers base their systems.
 The value of this approach is in reducing the effort to meet the needs of continually changing clinical requirements while increasing the likelihood of interoperability.

 The information model and querying/persistence are defined separately via the use of shareable (normally open-sourced) archetypes and templates, There is no direct interaction with the persistence layer, instead all of the interactions with an openEHR system, including querying happens via the information model.
-In essence this is not dissimilar to the kind of abstraction provided by Django or Ruby Active Objects, but is designed to work with the health domain, is much more extensible, and is designed to work in a completely language and tecnology-neutral manner.
+In essence this is not dissimilar to the kind of abstraction provided by Django or Ruby Active Objects, but is designed to work with the health domain, is much more extensible, and is designed to work in a completely language and technology-neutral manner.

 openEHR systems can be built on any programming language, OS platform and with any persistence solution - examples of SQL Server, Oracle, PostgreSQL, mongoDB and MumpsDB solutions exist.
 It is the responsibility of the back-end developer to map their chosen persistence solution to the openEHR information model and querying system.